Look What Trash Can Create!

 - Re-group the crayons into sets of assorted colors and put a rubber band around each set.

-- Students write a kind note for the person who will receive the new package of recycled crayons (plan this to match the number of recipients).
+- They write a kind note for the person who will receive the new package of recycled crayons (plan this to match the number of recipients).

 Involve the students in research about crayon ingredients and engineering, as well as the environmental impact of throwing them away.